There are a lot of reasons why your AC system freezes up.

-Checking the air filter isn’t dirty and airflow isn’t restricted are the only tasks you can safely take care of alone.
-If you need to put in a new the filter, you can speed up the melting process by switching off the unit and turning on the fan.
-If you have a heat pump, you can move it to heat mode until the ice is gone.
+Double-checking the air filter isn’t dirty and airflow isn’t restricted are the only tasks you can safely fix yourself.
+If you need to put in a new the filter, you can speed up the defrosting process by disabling the unit and turning on the fan.
+If you have a heat pump, you can switch it to heat mode until the ice is gone.

-After the ice is gone, turn the temperature back to normal.
-If your equipment freezes a second time, get in touch with Gordon's Service Experts to take care of the issue.
+After the ice is gone, move the temperature back to normal.
+If your unit freezes repeatedly, call Gordon's Service Experts to take care of the issue.

-Here are a few other reasons why your unit might be freezing up.
+Here are a few other reasons why your equipment might be freezing up.

 What leads to a leak?